runely/calendar-homey-test/README.md

         }
         ```
     3. Add your own calendars to the list
-        1. If you want to test a local ics file, swap out the uri with full path to the ics file and add `"isLocalFile": true` to `"options"`
+        1. If you want to test a local ics file, swap out the uri with full path to the ics file and set `"isLocalFile"` to `true` in `"options"`

 ## Usage